Jai-Sandhu-Mex/ExcelGen/README.md

 ## Overview

 This bot automates the most tedious part of the Oracle EBS migration process — manually collecting change request details from ServiceNow, cross-referencing Release Note attachments, and compiling everything into a formatted Excel report.
 What normally takes hours of copy-pasting is reduced to a single command.

-The bot handles login (including OTP), navigates to your group's change requests, processes each one individually, and delivers a fully formatted Excel file matching the approved migration template.

 ---